yuriSF/supermarket/README.md

 The output of the program will be saved in the program root directory.
 Sample output is provided in /sample/out.txt.

-The sigma value of 2 is hard coded into program as a parameter to the count_overlaps() function.
+The sigma value of 2 is hard coded into the program as a parameter to the count_overlaps() function.
 The database file is included in the program directory.